MOARdV/FlightSystemsRedux/README.md

 TL;DR: start playing.
 Almost everything is clickable, or it provides information.
 The IVA is retrofitted to existing flights, even.

-Long version: Read the enclosed PDF file for the IVA you are using.
+Long version: Visit the [Wiki](https://github.com/MOARdV/FlightSystemsRedux/wiki) for this mod for detailed descriptions.

 ## License

 The contents of this mod are released under the Creative Commons [Attribution-NonCommercial-ShareAlike 4.0 International](http://creativecommons.org/licenses/by-nc-sa/4.0/) license (CC BY-NC-SA 4.0) with the following exceptions:

-The familiarization manual (MOARdV-FASAGeminiv3.pdf) is copyrighted by MOARdV, all rights reserved.

 The following items were originally created by Alexustas.
 They are covered by the Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License (CC BY-NC-SA).
 Some of them have been modified for inclusion in this mod.